 - Fever

 Besides the physical dangers, there is also a danger of relapse.
-Relapse leads to many overdoses because addicts that have abstained from using opioids for an amount of time, tolerance decreases; therefore, when they use again, they have a higher chance of overdosing.
-With professional detox and treatment, this all can be avoided, where Allure Detox comes in.
+Relapse leads to many overdoses because when individuals have abstained from using opioids for a period of time, their tolerance decreases.
+Therefore, when they use again, they have a higher risk of overdosing.
+With professional detox and treatment, these risks of relapse and overdose can be avoided with professional support.
+Allure Detox provides comprehensive care to help patients safely navigate the withdrawal process.

 Opioid Detox Alone Can Be Dangerous

-There is also the danger of those who try to detox on their own to mix other substances to help lessen their withdrawal symptoms.
-This could be alcohol, marijuana, or prescription pill.
-Most commonly, people tend to take benzodiazepines or benzo because they think they might be able to sleep it off, but this can be extremely deadly and could lead to an accidental overdose.
+There is also the danger of those who try to detox on their own to mix other substances to help lessen their opioid withdrawal symptoms.
+This could be alcohol use, marijuana, or prescription pills.
+Most commonly, people tend to take benzodiazepines, which are medications like diazepam or alprazolam (Xanax), because they think they might be able to sleep through withdrawal, but this can be extremely deadly and could lead to an opioid overdose, which is a life-threatening situation.

-Opioids are commonly known as prescribed painkillers such as Vicodin or street drugs such as heroin.
-Prescription opioids stop the signals that you are in pain from your brain to your body.
-It is usually prescribed after surgeries or some other pain-related trauma.
+Opioids are commonly known as prescribed painkillers such as Vicodin or street drugs such as fentanyl.
+Prescription opioids stop the pain signals from your brain to your body.
+They are usually prescribed after surgeries or some other pain-related trauma.
 Opioids can make some people feel relaxed, happy, or “high” and can be addictive.
 Additional side effects can include slowed breathing, constipation, nausea, confusion, and drowsiness.
+This is particularly relevant for those with opioid use disorder.

 Don’t Use Benzos Alone for Opioid Withdrawal.

+Benzodiazepine dependence and Xanax addiction are serious concerns.
 Benzodiazepines are a type of medication known as tranquilizers.
 Familiar names include Valium and Xanax, and they are some of the most commonly prescribed medications in the United States.
-Benzodiazepines act on the central nervous system, produce sedation and muscle relaxation, and lower anxiety levels.
+Benzodiazepines act on the central nervous system, produce sedation and muscle relaxation, and reducing symptoms of anxiety disorders.

-Both opioids and benzodiazepines are sedatives, which suppresses not only your breathing but also impair cognitive functions.
-This combination could lead to an accidental overdose when taken together, therefore using benzos to treat opioid withdrawal is not recommended, especially without medical supervision.
-At Allure Detox, we can make sure you are well supervised and taken care of every step of the way to make sure you get off opioids safely.
+Both opioids and benzodiazepines are sedatives which suppress not only your breathing but also impair cognitive functions.
+This combination could lead to an accidental overdose when taken together, therefore using Xanax or other benzos to treat opioid withdrawal syndrome is not recommended, especially without medical professional supervision.
+At Allure Detox, we can ensure you are well supervised and cared for every step of the way to ensure safe substance use cessation.
+This is a critical aspect of substance abuse treatment.

 Detox from Opiates Safely at Allure Detox

 That’s the Allure Detox promise: that patients leave our care with more than good health at their disposal.
-Our focus is on minimizing your withdrawal symptoms to a comfortable level while beginning the comprehensive treatment process that will keep you sober.
+Our focus is on minimizing your withdrawal symptoms to a comfortable level while beginning the comprehensive treatment options process that will keep you sober.
+This includes considering medication-assisted treatment like naltrexone and ensuring access to appropriate healthcare.

 Published on: 2020-05-29